-California law defines many actions that landlords cannot do.
-Find out what’s allowed, when they’re allowed, and what the consequences for illegal landlord actions are.
+California law regulates many parts of landlord-tenant relations.
+Find out what’s allowed and when, as well as what the consequences are for illegal landlord actions.

 1. Retaliate

-Landlords in California cannot retaliate against tenants for exercising their rights under the law.
-A tenant’s legal rights may include reporting violations to a local health board or withholding rent because of a landlord’s failure to make necessary repairs.
+California landlords cannot retaliate against tenants for exercising their rights under the law.
+A tenant’s legal rights might include reporting violations to a local health board or withholding rent because of a landlord’s failure to make necessary repairs.

 Actions that may constitute retaliation include: